 Go Up In Himeji Castle's Keep To Get a Feel of Its History

-The Keeps are without a doubt the most impressive.
-The Main Keep built by Ikeda used a construction style called coalition towers that connected the Main Keep with the three subsidiary Keeps by roofed passageways.
+The Keeps, particularly the Main Keep constructed by Ikeda, are the most impressive aspects of the castle.
+This structure employs a construction style known as coalition towers, which connects the Main Keep to the three subsidiary Keeps through roofed passageways.
 You can enter the Main Keep and go up to its top floor.

 Now let’s move on to the Main Keep.
 The Main Keep of Himeji Castle is a 7-story structure having five levels.
 Externally the Keep appears to have five floors, but in fact it has six floors above ground and one basement.